barohcambridge/website/content/thursday/index.md

 ## I want to play!

-We'd love to have you play in our open mic evening!
+We'd love to have you play at our weekly open mic evening!
 There's no formal sign-up process: just arrive before 20:30 on a Thursday evening and let us know what you'd like to perform.
 All performers get one free cocktail (or beer or glass of wine) and unlimited soft drinks.

-We have a full drum kit and sound system, so there's no need to bring your own amps or mics: just turn up with yourself and your instrument and we'll sort out the rest.
+We have a full drum kit and sound system, so there's no need to bring your own amp or mic: just turn up with yourself and your instrument and we'll sort out the rest.

 ![Happy customers listening to music](images/snug.jpeg)